-Candidates may complete the program in nine to 12 months.
-The maximum time permitted for completion of a Master of Engineering program is six years from the date of first registration.
+Candidates may complete the Master of Engineering program in a minimum of nine months.
+The maximum time permitted for completion of the program is four years from the date of first registration.

 205.40.6 The Degree of PhD in Mechanical Engineering